enesbcs/rpieasy/README.md

 Expect major changes in later versions that may cause incompatibility with earlier versions!

 Currently feedbacks and test results needed to fix core functions.
-New plugins and controllers will not be added until serious bugs fixed.
+New plugins and controllers may be added to expose hidden bugs. :)

 # Requirements
 - Debian/Ubuntu/Raspbian Linux